Mono compatibility in music production

 Our tip for a good mono compatibility of stereo sounds:

-We make sure that your song has the correct stereo width and sufficient mono compatibility.
+We make sure your song has the right stereo width and enough mono compatibility for reliable playback.